 Conducting background checks helps companies avoid dangerous, fraudulent and reckless behavior from job candidates and employees.
 Background checks are a common part of the recruitment process, verifying a job candidate’s identity and credentials, and flagging any concerning or criminal history.
-If you are a small business owner considering hiring new employees, you should run background checks on candidates to ensure you are only bringing on qualified professionals.
+If you are a small business owner hiring new employees, you should run background checks on candidates to ensure you are bringing on qualified professionals.

 Criminal background checks are primarily completed after a preliminary job offer has been extended, but before the candidate begins work.
 Employers run background checks on job candidates to ensure that there are no red flags and to determine the validity of the information the candidate provided in their application and throughout the interviewing process.

 Although employers conduct background checks for many reasons, the data shows that an overwhelming percentage of employers conduct them.
 The Professional Background Screening Association (PBSA) found that 94 percent of surveyed employers used one or more types of employment background screenings.
 The same report shows that a growing number of employers conduct checks periodically throughout the employee’s time at the company.

 There are many types of data that make up most background checks.
 Typically, the same information is present on most background checks.
 For example, here are the most common data points in preemployment and/or general employment background checks:

 Note that if you run a background check on a subject who has lived in other countries or is working in another country, additional rules, regulations and stipulations apply.
 Most significantly, the U.K. and parts of Europe are now strictly governed by a privacy data law known as the General Data Protection Regulation (GDPR) guidelines, which apply to all background checks affecting European Union citizens.